sudhanshujha21/FragmentOperations/README.md

-# TWO_FRAGMENT_CONCEPTS
+# Operations between two fragments.
-This is Simple program of Two Fragment in One Container...!!
+This is Simple project how to perform the opertion between two fragments.